HexHive/midas/docs/ae.md

 - a reasonably recent Intel CPU (e.g. i7-8700)
 - 1TB disk
-- UEFI boot enabled
+- UEFI boot enabled in the BIOS
-- Secure boot disabled
+- Secure boot disabled in the BIOS

 #### Grub menu